 Reiki, acupuncture, and other alternative therapies could relieve your dog’s pain and inflammation.
 They’re not a substitute for exercise and medication, but you could use alternative therapies in conjunction with the treatment that your vet recommended.
 If nothing else, they might help your dog relax, which relieves pain in and of itself.

 If your dog is overweight, the extra weight might accelerate the progression of arthritis.
-Feed your dog a healthy, balanced diet to help them lose weight and relieve the extra pressure on your joints.
+Stick with a healthy, balanced diet to help your dog lose weight and relieve the extra pressure on your joints.
 It can be hard to get your dog to exercise if they’re in the later stages, but you could cut out fattening foods and other problems that contribute to their weight.
+Stick with the best dog food you can find and make sure the calories are in check.
 Overweight dogs are also more likely to develop arthritis in the first place.

 How Do Veterinarians Diagnose Osteoarthritis in Dogs?